Two Thai Protesters Arrested For violence Against Queen - UrduPoint

 "I am innocent.
 That was not my intention."
 Ekachai told AFP by phone he had also been charged and police later confirmed he was in their custody.

-It is the first time such a serious charge has been levelled against pro-democracy activists, many of whom have already been hit with lesser charges including sedition and breaking coronavirus rules on gatherings.
+This is the first time such a serious charge has been levelled against pro-democracy activists, many of whom have already been hit with lesser charges, including sedition and breaking coronavirus rules on gatherings.

 Their movement's demands include the abolition of a strict royal defamation law -- which shields the monarchy from criticism -- and for the royal family to stay out of politics.